mariodss/azure-network-protocols/README.md

 <p>-By entering the following command in PowerShell: ssh username@<private IP Adress>, we can connect remotely to another computer.
 We will need to provide a password as well.
 In our case we connected to the Linux machine from our Windows machine.</p>
 <p>-We are able to use our Linux machine remotely.
 It is possible to interact with the Linux system by typing commands such as id, uname -a, touch file.txt, etc </p>
 <p>-In Wireshark we observe the SSH traffic happening in the background.
 All traffic is encrypted.
 If we observe the SSH section, we see the encrypted payload that was transmitted.</p>
-<p>-In order to kill the connection, se simply type exit on the PowerShell terminal.</p>
+<p>-To terminate the connection, the exit command is entered in the PowerShell terminal.</p>

 <br />